kristianwiklund/pajnes/README.md

 Implemented: The app itself consumes the message *esp-p1reader/sensor/momentary_active_import/state* and displays the payload on the first page (the power gauge page).

-Will be implemented:_All_ messages from the esp-p1reader are stored in an influxd database, using a [telegraf-influxd](https://www.influxdata.com/blog/mqtt-topic-payload-parsing-telegraf/) setup.
+Implemented:_All_ messages from the esp-p1reader are stored in an influxd database, using a [telegraf-influxd](https://www.influxdata.com/blog/mqtt-topic-payload-parsing-telegraf/) setup.

+## Displaying data

+## Momentary data
+The momentary load is displayed on the first page
+## Database data
+TBD